• Skip to primary navigation

 Valentine’s Day activities for toddlers

-Now for the “best things to do with your toddler” on this best Valentine’s Day books and activities for toddlers.
+Now for the “best things to do with your toddler” on these best Valentine’s Day books and activities for toddlers and preschoolers.
 Valentine’s Day offers so many fun activities to do with the toddler(s) in your life, whether at home or in the classroom.
 Here are a few of my favorites.
 Many of them would be perfect for a small Valentine’s gift for your little ones (versus just candy treats.)

 The-Palmetto-Mom-What-I-Love-WorksheetDownload

-• Play Dough, such a classic choice.
-Pull out the purple, pink, red and white play dough, some heart cookie cutters and go for it!
+• Play Dough is such a classic choice.
+Pull out the purple, pink, red, and white play dough, and some heart cookie cutters, and go for it!
 (I prefer the metal cutters to plastic as they cut much easier.)

 • Cut a heart out of contact paper and attach to a window with the sticky side to the window, then, remove the sticky side facing the indoors.
 Allow your child to use pieces of tissue paper to fill in the heart and watch the sun come through.